spcl/npbench/README.md

 ### ...on a VM in the LRZ Compute Cloud (with only VCPUs or with Nvidia v100 GPUs)

 On a CC instance, we have internet connection => no SSH Remote Forward necessary.<br>
-However, there are no modules to be loaded, so we need to install oneAPI with get:
+However, there are no modules to be loaded, so we need to install oneAPI with get, also nvidia plugin must be added to detect the gpus:

 ```bash